‘Bill’ Billy Jack Perlitz of Blackfalds, Alberta passed away at his home on Thursday, April 23, 2020 at the age of 42 years.

 Bill will always be remembered by his loving family: his mother, Donna Perlitz of Blackfalds; his father, Paul Perlitz of Provost; and his older sister, Stacey Dawe of Blackfalds; as well as his treasured niece and nephew, Kayla and Dylan Dawe, also of Blackfalds; and many other relatives and close friends.
 Bill was predeceased by his grandparents.

-With respect to the wishes of Bill’s family, no formal funeral service will be held.
-Bill will be laid to rest in the Grace Lutheran Cemetery, Bentley at a later date.
+With respect to the wishes of Bill’s family, no formal funeral service was held.
+Bill was laid to rest in the Grace Lutheran Cemetery, Bentley at a later date.
 If friends desire, memorial tributes in Bill’s Memory may be made directly to the Central Alberta Humane Society, 4505 – 77 Street, Red Deer, Alberta T4P 2J1 (www.cahumane.com).
 Condolence messages may be forwarded to the family by visiting: www.ofc-ltd.ca

 Cremation Arrangements for the Late ‘Bill’ Billy Jack Perlitz entrusted to the care of